gizatechxyz/giza-cli/README.md

 ## 🚀 Installation

-### Recomended installation with pipx
+### Recommended installation with pipx

 [pipx](https://pypa.github.io/pipx/) allows to install the dependency in an isolated environment.
-With ths we can make sure that it does not conflict with any of our installed dependencies.
+With this we can make sure that it does not conflict with any of our installed dependencies.

 ```bash
 pipx install giza-cli